Danilo D'Ambrosio: International career

 On 11 August 2010, D'Ambrosio made his debut with the Italy under-21 national team in a friendly match against Denmark.

-On 28 March 2017, D'Ambrosio made his senior international debut for Italy alongside four other debutants, appearing as a substitute in a 2–1 friendly away win against the Netherlands.

-He made his first start for Italy under Roberto Mancini, in a 3–1 friendly loss to France in Nice on 1 June 2018.
+His senior international debut for Italy came on 28 March 2017, alongside four other debutants, appearing as a substitute in a 2–1 friendly away win against the Netherlands.
+D'Ambrosio made his first start for Italy under Roberto Mancini, in a 3–1 friendly loss to France in Nice on 1 June 2018.